srwareham/kodi-backend/README.rst

 Usage
 -----

 Starting the Backend
 ####################

-Once inside the kodi-backend folder on your server, starting the service is as simple as:
+Once inside the kodi-backend source code folder on your server, starting the service is as simple as:

 .. code-block:: bash